The topics

 learn more

-The 18th century, the Age of Enlightenment, is also known as the "century of friendship".
+The 18th century, the Age of Enlightenment, is also known as the "Century of Friendship".
 Gleim himself was a genius of friendship.
 Friendship in this period was linked to new values and emotionality.

-Gleim and his contemporaries orientated themselves on the model of virtuous friendship, which was represented in antiquity by Aristotle.
+Gleim and his contemporaries followed the model of virtuous friendship, which was represented in antiquity by Aristotle.
 Those who represented the (new) values of the Enlightenment called each other friend.
 Friendship was not only practised in personal encounters, but also in letters.
 As more and more people became literate, a new written culture of friendship developed.
 To this day, friendship is important for people and also for society.
 How has the culture of friendship changed over the centuries?
 How do we experience friendship in our own lives?
 How do social connections change as a result of new media?
 What is the relationship between love and friendship?
 As a museum of friendship, the Gleimhaus invites visitors to explore questions about friendship in the past and present.

 In the 18th century, tolerance was mostly related to religion, but also to culture and anthropology.
 Herder, for example, believed that geography and experience led to great diversity among people and cultures, but not to different values.
 From the diversity of religions, cultures and ethnicities, the focus shifted to the commonality, the universal humanity.

 The Enlightenment did not begin with a single date and, above all, it is not complete.
-But it characterised a century in a very special way: The 18th century is regarded as the Age of Enlightenment.
+But it characterised a century in a very special way: the 18th century is regarded as the Age of Enlightenment.
 The intellectual movement swept across the whole of Europe.
 In the name of reason, a battle was waged against prejudice and superstition.

-It was no longer original sin that determined the image of man, but his reason, sense of community and sense of justice.
+It was no longer original sin that determined the image of humanity, but its reason, sense of community and sense of justice.
 Instead of waiting for redemption in the afterlife, people now sought happiness and fulfilment in earthly life.
 What was new was the idea that all people were inherently endowed with fundamental rights.
 This led to a new definition: the common good as a state objective.

 Throughout the era, there was a certainty that reason and education would bring progress.
 Education as a person and as a citizen played an important role in this.
 In this vision of an ethical future, the individual could in turn contribute to the common good.